-Following symmetry arguments similar to those used for SQCD, it is speculated that quantum interactions will generate low energy effective superpotential terms with mass dimension 3 and positive powers of $\Lambda$ that are constructed from the above determinants as well as factors of $M^{\left(n\right)}_{mm'11}$, ${\rm Tr}\left(\Phi ^{r} \right)$, and other gauge invariant factors such as those mentioned later in this appendix.
+Following symmetry arguments similar to those used for SQCD, quantum interactions will generate low energy effective superpotential terms with mass dimension 3 and one power of $\Lambda$ in the numerator.
+These terms are constructed from the above flavor determinants as well as factors of $\left({\rm Tr}(\Phi ^2) \right)^{s}$ and other gauge invariant factors such as those mentioned later in this Appendix.

 An example of a term meeting the above criteria is the following: